dailymotion-oss/octopilot/docs/current-version/content/updaters/regex.md

 It supports the following parameters:

 - `file` (string): mandatory path to the file to update.
-Can be a file pattern - such as `files/**/*.txt`.
+Can be a file pattern - such as `files/*.txt` to match files in the same directory, or `files/**/*.txt` using double asterisks (**) to match files in subdirectories.
 If it's a relative path, it will be relative to the root of the cloned git repository.
+For more information on using file patterns, you can refer to the [go-zglob documentation](https://github.com/mattn/go-zglob).
 - `pattern` (string): mandatory regex pattern to find and replace something in the file(s).
 The pattern must be in the [Golang syntax](https://golang.org/pkg/regexp/syntax/).
 If this pattern includes a capturing group, then it will be replaced by the provided value.

 A few things you can do with the regex updater: